Fox1ine/Pandas_NumPy_Tasks/README.md

-#  Pandas and NumPy just solving tasks
+#  Pandas and NumPy tasks

 This project contains solutions to various data analysis tasks using **Pandas** and **NumPy**.
 The goal is to explore datasets and solve specific problems, focusing on practical applications of these libraries.